awhitty/nws-tornado-dataset/README.md

 No promises that this repo will be kept up-to-date.
 If you need a fresh copy of the data, feel free to update it yourself.

-Running `npm install && npm run update` should recreate the `data/tornadoes.jsonl` file
+Running `npm install && npm run update` should recreate the `data/tornadoes.jsonl` file.

 The `src/` folder contains the scripts used to produce the file.